Skip to content

 System Overview

 openframe-core is the foundation package of the OpenFrame Microservice Development Suite.
-It provides the structural contracts — ports, exceptions, config, tracing, telemetry, and middleware — that every adapter package in the ecosystem builds on.
+It provides the unified port + lifecycle contract layer (ADR-006) — ports (including its outbound/ sub-module), inbound, plugins, plus the supporting exceptions, config, tracing, telemetry, and middleware infrastructure — that every adapter package in the ecosystem builds on.

 flowchart TD